Fast superconducting qubit control with sub-harmonic drives: Conclusion

 \section{Conclusion}

-In conclusion, we have shown that sub-harmonic driving is a new single qubit control scheme with fast gate speed and high fidelity.
-By breaking the symmetry between driving and decaying of a qubit in the frequency domain, we protect the qubit from resonant relaxation and control the qubit without any need for resonant access.
-Also, the cubic dependence of gate speed on drive strength could greatly reduce the heat dissipated during qubit driving for appropriately designed reflective drive lines.
-We achieved a gate fidelity of 99.7\% as verified by interleaved randomized benchmarking, limited by the qubit coherence and the minimum pulse duration of our control hardware.
-With longer qubit coherence times and faster room-temperature control system, it's possible to further improve the gate fidelity to 99.99\% or even higher, making it a viable method for single qubit gates in future large-scale quantum computers.
+In conclusion, we have shown that subharmonic driving is a new single-qubit control scheme with fast gate speed and high fidelity.
+By breaking the symmetry between drive and decay of a qubit in the frequency domain, we protect the qubit from resonant relaxation and control the qubit without any need for resonant access.
+In addition, the cubic dependence of the gate speed on the drive strength could reduce the heat dissipated during qubit driving for appropriately designed reflective drive lines.